Mirce mechanics

 These axioms are the bedrock for all predictions in Mirce mechanics.
 Also, they limit its applications as they do not cover all aspects of a machine in-service reality, like: marketing, insurance, competitiveness, safety and many others.

-Finally, it becomes possible to quantitatively predict the expected measurable performance of a machine by making use of the last two equations:
+Finally, it becomes possible to quantitatively predict the expected measurable in-service performance of a machine by making use of the last two equations:

 Source: Knezevic, J., The Origin of MIRCE Science, pp. 232, MIRCE Science, Exeter, UK, 2017, ISBN 978-1-904848-06-6